oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 3. Review the global settings.

-    - Each regional Oracle Data Safe service has global settings for paid usage, online retention period, and archive retention period.
+    - Each regional Oracle Data Safe service in a tenancy has global settings for paid usage, online retention period, and archive retention period.
     - Global settings are applied to all target databases unless their audit profiles override them.
     - By default, paid usage is enabled for all target databases, the online retention period is set to the maximum value of 12 months, and the archive retention period is set to the minimum value of 0 months.
 Note that you cannot enable paid usage for a free trial account.